 But this leads to a perplexing question: What holds the protons together in the nucleus?
-They are all similarly charged positively, so why don't they push each other away?
-They should act like two magnets whose northern (or southern) sides are held next to each other, strongly repelling each other!
-Why don't the protons do the same, thus possibly even causing the nucleus to explode?
+They are all similarly charged positively, so why don’t they push each other away?
+They should act like two magnets that repel each other when their northern (or southern) sides are held side by side!
+Why don’t the protons do the same, thus possibly even causing the nucleus to explode?

 The answer is that within the nucleus exists a very potent power known as the Strong Nuclear Force (one of the four basic forces in nature).
 This keeps all the protons together united in one bloc, preventing them from repelling each other and sending them off in different directions.

 Hashem – the One, the Unifier – thus holds the entire universe together via the Strong Nuclear Force that unites the infinite number of protons in their nuclei.
 Hashem unifies all; He is the ultimate “Strong Force” without which everything would fall apart and turn into nothingness.
 This is “Hashem is One.”